xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/powershell/create-useraccountinformation-from-profile-powershell-snippets.md

 Import-Module Microsoft.Graph.People

 $params = @{
-	allowedAudiences = "organization"
+	AllowedAudiences = "organization"
-	countryCode = "NO"
+	CountryCode = "NO"
 }

 # A UPN can also be used as -UserId.